MarceloPaciulli/API-REST-SpaceX-Missions/README.md

+# API-REST-SpaceX-Missions
+A request is made to the SpaceX REST API, which provides information on space missions, in a specific date range, and selected by the user.
+The information is presented on cards, with a very simple visual style.
+The mission title, description, and order number are given, among other basic things.

 # Remember:
 If you clone the repository, when you open the folder in your code editor, in the console you must first execute the command `npm install`, since this creates the **node_modules** folder, which is essential for the proper functioning of the application.
 Finally, you can run the application with the command `npm start`.